lizmat/articles/5to6-exceptions.md

 There are some subtle differences between `die` between Perl 5 and Perl 6, but semantically, they are the same: they immediately stop execution.

-Returning with a Failure
+Returning with a failure
 ------------------------
-Perl 6 has added the [fail function](https://docs.perl6.org/syntax/%20fail).
+Perl 6 has added the [fail](https://docs.perl6.org/syntax/%20fail) function.
 This will immediately return from the surrounding subroutine / method with the given `Exception`: if one only supplies a string, then an `X::AdHoc` exception will be created for you.